-We note that Theorem 3(a) is stronger than Theorem 1 at the high SNR region since the latter follows from the former but the opposite is not always true (as the other SNR ranges in Theorem 3 above indicate).
+We note that Theorem 3(a) is stronger than Theorem 1 at the high SNR region since the latter follows from the former but not the other way around (as the other SNR ranges in Theorem 3 above indicate).
 Unlike the SER, the pairwise error probability can be concave at low SNR even for n = 1, 2.

-Since Theorem 3 holds for any constellation and bit mapping, it follows that the convexity property of the PEP at high SNR is a consequence of Gaussian noise density rather than particular modulation/coding used, where the latter determines only the SNR threshold.
-V. CONVEXITY OF THE BER AT HIGH SNR We are now in a position to establish the main result of this paper.
+Since Theorem 3 holds for any constellation and bit mapping, it follows that the convexity property of the PEP at high SNR is a consequence of Gaussian noise density rather than particular modulation/coding used, where the latter determines only the high SNR threshold via the dimensionality and minimum distance.

+We are now in a position to establish the convexity of bit error rate.